abelchiao/stroke-prediction-data-ruby-etl/README.md

 * nil out missing fields
 * map field values to new values that are more consistent with Ruby conventions/downstream processes

-Example of transformation mapping 0/1 to true/false:
+Example of transform step that maps 0/1 to true/false:

 ```ruby
 class TransformBinaryFeatureToBool